MarcusGoldschmidt/petter-stock/README.md

 My cousin asked me to help her with expiry dates of her products, so I decided to work in this project for fun.

-Excel probably solve this problem, but I am a developer who wants a excuse to learn new things.
+Excel possibly solve this problem, but I want an excuse to learn new things.
 ## Goals

 - [x] Jwt